OpenFogStack/FBase/ImplementationSubscriptionManagement.md

 ### [6] Periodic configuration update

-- [ ] Background task that periodically polls all responsible keygroup configurations and node configurations for nodes present in the keygroups
+- [x] Background task that periodically polls all responsible keygroup configurations and node configurations for nodes present in the keygroups
-- [ ] Node fetches configuration from naming service when client askes it about it, but not present
-- [ ] Keygroup: run UpdateKeygroupConfigTask
+- [x] Keygroup: run UpdateKeygroupConfigTask
-- [ ] Node: UpdateForeignNodeConfigTask
+- [x] Node: UpdateForeignNodeConfigTask

 ### [7] Recognize foreign keygroup update
 Needed if [4] is performed by other node